How Your Reimbursement Account Is Set Up

 Joint Account

 A joint reimbursement account means you and your spouse share one account.
-All of the contributed funds for both you and your spouse, if applicable, go into this shared account.
-The balance reflects the current available funds for both of you together.
+All contributed funds for both you and your spouse, if applicable, are deposited into this shared account.
+The balance reflects the total available funds for both of you.

 The primary participant is the account holder.
 All communications regarding your reimbursement account are addressed in the name of the account holder.
 Reimbursement account access, available on the website or mobile app, and on reimbursement request forms, is in the account holder's name.
 The individual serviced is the person for whom the expense was incurred.
-Any approved reimbursements for either you or your spouse are taken from your joint funds until they're exhausted.
+Any approved reimbursements for either you, your spouse, or dependents are taken from your joint funds until they're exhausted.
 If you sign up for direct deposit, all reimbursements from a joint account go into the same bank account (selected by you).

 Separate Accounts

-Having separate reimbursement accounts means you and your spouse each receive a funding contribution and your funds are put into separate accounts.
+Having separate reimbursement accounts means you and your spouse each receive a funding contribution into separate accounts.
 You each submit your reimbursement requests through your own account.
 Reimbursement account access, available on the website or mobile app and reimbursement request forms, is in the account holder's name.
 Typically, you can't submit reimbursements on your spouse’s account when you have a separate account.
 Go to your reimbursement account to view your account information.

 Note: If you receive your Reimbursement Guide and can't see your funding information on the mobile app or website, please contact us.